Owl81001/Truly-Performed/README.md

 # Truly-Performed
-A Quilt-based Minecraft modpack which focuses on performance with graphics enhancements (QOL) and optifine parity features!
+A Quilt-based Minecraft modpack which focuses on performance of minecraft with no QOL mods!

 **About**

-Truly Optimized is an optimized modpack which focuses mostly on performance while having [Optifine-Parity features](https://lambdaurora.dev/optifine_alternatives/).
+Truly Optimized is an optimized modpack which focuses on performance only.

 **Performance**